CassandraYe1/Interpolation_nonlinear_diffusion/README.md

 The reference solution is obtained through finite element method with the following specifications: (1) a fine grid of "Nx" × "Ny" points (default: 257×257); (2) time step size of 0.001; (3) Picard iteration convergence limit of 0.001.
 The known coarse-grid solution $E_{\text{coarse}}$ is derived by "n"-times downsampling (default: n=4) of the reference solution, yielding a resolution of 65×65.

 Our neural network employs the LBFGS optimizer for training.

+### Data Acquisition：

+The original datasets are hosted on Baidu Netdisk and should be mapped to the local repository following the specified directory structure:

+[Download Link] (Baidu Netdisk) | Access Code: xxxx

+Copy all contents from ./diffusion-1T/data/ (source) to ./diffusion-1T/ (local repository), and all contents from ./diffusion-2T/data/ (source) to ./diffusion-2T/ (local repository).

 ### Parameter specification: